AJMnd/School_District_Analysis/README.md

 🟢 An overall passing percentage of 90%

-📉 The data analysis and results help the school board determine school budgets and priorities.
-When replacing the 9th grades scores from Thomas High SChool, resulted in a higher overall passing percentage.

 ## *Scores by school spending*
 ◽ Schools that spent less than $584 an average of 83% in both math and reading.
     And an overall passing percentage of 90%.